 We feel that the Internet is best when you have the freedom to express yourself and exchange ideas.
 This freedom is undermined when corporations impose geoblocks on content.
 ProtonVPN is a firm defender of the freedom of speech and we condemn online censorship in any form.

-These easy tricks will help you unblock YouTube videos while you are traveling or on vacation.
+These easy tricks will help you unblock videos on YouTube while you are traveling or on vacation.

 Connect through a VPN